 But he who is spiritual appraises all things, yet he himself is appraised by no one.1 Corinthians 2:15(NASB)

-The Corinthians Christians had some serious misunderstanding about Paul's message and ministry, which gave rise to division within the church; immoral activities among its members; a selfish, self-serving attitude and the stunting of their spiritual growth.
-The divisive, self-seeking behaviour of these carnal believers dishonoured the Lord and was destructive to the Body of Christ.
+The Corinthians Christians had some serious misunderstandings about Paul's message and ministry, which gave rise to division within the church, immoral activities among its members, a selfish, self-serving attitude, and the stunting of their spiritual growth.
+The divisive, self-seeking behaviour of these carnal believers, dishonoured the Lord and was destructive to the Body of Christ.

-The Corinthians Christians had become so ungodly that the indwelling Holy Spirit was grieved and unable to function as He desired in their lives - but as believers we not only have the Spirit of God in our heart but the written Word of God in our possession - which is living, powerful and will guide us into all truth.
+The Corinthian Christians had become so ungodly that the indwelling Holy Spirit was grieved and unable to function as He desired in their lives - but as believers, we not only have the Spirit of God in our heart, but the written Word of God in our possession - which is living, powerful, and will guide us into all truth.

-In criticising their carnality; condemning their behaviour and comparing their worldly attitude to the unsaved, Paul is paving the way to remind us that we are a Temple of God.
-We have the indwelling Spirt of God, and under His guidance should be in a position to examine; investigate; inquire into difficult questions and discern all things... because we are spiritual men and women.
+In criticising their carnality, condemning their behaviour, and comparing their worldly attitude to the unsaved, Paul is paving the way to remind us that we are a Temple of God.
+We have the indwelling Spirt of God and, under His guidance, should be in a position to examine, investigate, and inquire into difficult questions and discern all things... because we are spiritual men and women.